 RELATED: Three Days in Chiang Mai

-Thai for Travel | Final Thoughts
+Basic Thai for Travelers | Final Thoughts

 This concludes this post on basic Thai for Travellers.
 As I mentioned above, you can download a copy of these key phrases above so that you have them in your back pocket as you travel throughout Thailand.
 Are there any other words or phrases that you recommend travelers know?
 Tell me in the comments below!

 - Bangkok Travel Itinerary